Cap-go/website/content/blog/appcenter-migration.md

 * [Capgo](/register/) is a service that helps development teams send live app to deployed apps.
 * Capacitor JS apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, Ionic or even your own custom solution can be migrated. **An existing Ionic app is not required.**.
-* [Ionic](https://ionic.io/appflow/native-builds) offers equivalent services for App Center Build (build Android/iOS apps).
-For Test, Diagnostics, and Analytics services, please see Ionic's recommendations below.
+* [Colt](https://volt.build/) offers equivalent services for App Center Build (build Android/iOS apps).
+For Test, Diagnostics, and Analytics services.

 ##### Note